 A great place to enjoy billiards, foosball competitions, and beer pong tournaments with a good drink is X-Bar.
 This unique bar is home to the only half-pipe skating ramp in Siem Reap, and you can even rent skateboards to ride it after consuming a bit of liquid courage.
 A truly authentic night-out in Siem Reap is not complete without a midnight visit to Temple Bar – one of the best dance clubs in the entire city.
 You can find people here dancing their hearts to the trendiest new music on a strobe-light, foggy floor designed to look like the inside of an ancient temple.

-For travelers with a bit more cash in their pocket and a taste for finer alcohol, Picasso Bar, Miss Wong, or G-Green Sky Bar (located on the rooftop of a local cinema) are the places to go.
+For travelers with a bit more cash in their pocket and a taste for finer alcohol, Picasso Bar or Miss Wong are the places to go.
 These higher-end cocktail bars offer great drinks with an even better ambiance for a night of interesting, classy fun.

 If you’re feeling more adventurous and want to get a taste of the local scene, a trip over to Khmer Pub Street and Road 60 (Kyung Yu Fun Fair) will give you the experience of a true Cambodian night out on the town – complete with cans of beer poured in ice cups to grooving out while listening to traditional Cambodian jams.